jcaillon/valet/tests.d/1106-self-update/results.approved.md

       Output very verbose information.
       This is the equivalent of setting the log level to trace.
       This option can be set by exporting the variable VALET_VERY_VERBOSE='true'.
+  --disable-progress-bars
+      Disable all progress bars for commands that use them.
+      This option can be set by exporting the variable VALET_DISABLE_PROGRESS_BARS='true'.
   -i, --force-interactive-mode
       Enter interactive mode for commands even if arguments are not required or provided.
       This option can be set by exporting the variable VALET_FORCE_INTERACTIVE_MODE='true'.